Urila

 Urila offers a semi-rural lifestyle within a reasonable distance of Canberra, appealing to residents who prefer open space and acreage living while remaining connected to the capital's employment, education, and services.
 The surrounding landscape is characterised by open farmland, scattered native bush, and the tablelands terrain typical of the Monaro region.
 Queanbeyan provides the nearest urban amenities including supermarkets, schools, and medical services, while Canberra is accessible for work and major retail via the Federal Highway and surrounding arterials.

-Urila falls under postcode 2620 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Kurrajong electorate.
+Urila falls under postcode 2620 and is governed by the Queanbeyan-Palerang Council (Local Government Area).
+For federal elections, residents vote in the electorate of Eden-Monaro, while state elections fall under the Kurrajong electorate.

 Postcode